DocBohn/CowPi_documentation/docs/source/library.rst

 |

+..  admonition:: Memory-Mapped I/O

     This section covers the functions provided by the CowPi library.
     Microcontroller-specific memory-mapped I/O data structures are covered in the :doc:`microcontroller` section.